Collapsing K3 surfaces, Tropical geometry and Moduli compactifications of Satake, Morgan-Shalen type

+In Chapter~\ref{along.boundary.sec}, we study tropical K3 surfaces and their moduli space in terms of Weierstrass models of elliptic K3 surfaces.
+In particular, we consider the GIT compactification of the moduli of Jacobian elliptic K3 surfaces and compare it with the boundary of Satake compactification $\overline{\mathcal{M}_{\rm K3}}^{\rm Sat,\tau_{\rm ad}}$ given in Chapter~\ref{Kahler.section}.
+In \S\ref{ML.limit} we study the asymptotic behavior of metrics on tropical K3 surfaces and show that the restriction of $\Phi$ to the closure of $\mathcal{M}_{\rm K3}(a)$ is continuous.

-\begin{COR} If Conjecture \ref{Main.Conj}(i)(=Conjecture \ref{K3.Main.Conjecture}) holds, then the following is true: Let $(\mathcal{X}^{*},\mathcal{L}^{*})\twoheadrightarrow \Delta^{*}$ be a meromorphic punctured family of polarized K3 surfaces of degree $2d$, possibly with ADE singularities, and suppose it is of type II in the sense of Kulikov \cite{Kul, PP}.
-For any $t\in \Delta^{*}$, put the rescaled Ricci-flat K\"ahler metric (of diameter $1$) $\frac{d_{\rm KE}(\mathcal{X}_{t})}{{\rm diam}(\mathcal{X}_{t})}$, where the K\"ahler class of $d_{\rm KE}(\mathcal{X}_{t})$ is $c_{1}(\mathcal{L}|_{\mathcal{X}_{t}})$, to each fiber $\mathcal{X}_{t}$.
-Then they converge in the Gromov-Hausdorff sense to the segment of length $1$ when $t\to 0$. \end{COR} In \S \ref{high.dim.HK.sec}, we discuss generalizations of our framework to higher dimensional Ricci-flat K\"ahler analytic spaces.
-In particular, we give a precise conjecture that the compact hyperK\"ahler varieties case fits to essentially the same picture as the K3 surfaces case (Conjecture~\ref{Main.Conj}), since many parts of our partial proof of the K3 surface case extend notably because of the existence of the Beauville-Bogomolov-Fujiki form on the second singular cohomology and the recent breakthrough for the Torelli theorem \cite{Ver, Mark.Torelli}, although several technical gaps are not yet filled for substantial progress.
+In Chapter~\ref{high.dim.HK.sec}, we discuss generalizations of our framework to higher dimensional Ricci-flat K\"ahler analytic spaces.
+In particular, we give a precise conjecture that the compact hyperK\"ahler varieties case fits to essentially the same picture as the K3 surfaces case (Conjecture~\ref{Main.Conj}), since many parts of our partial proof of the K3 surface case extend notably because of the existence of the Beauville-Bogomolov-Fujiki form on the second singular cohomology and the recent breakthrough for the Torelli theorem \cite{Ver, Mark.Torelli, Ver.er}, although several technical gaps are not yet filled for substantial progress.